 Tips for managing the extremes

 Here are some tips for helping your child modify the traits that might be problematic for her.
-If you have other ideas that have worked, please share them on our Parent to Parent message board.

 For the child with very high energy: